Valcler-Manoel/Exercises-in-C/Part II (Vetors, Matrices, Strings and Structs)/README.md

-C Programming Exercises
-1. Write a program in C that declares and initializes an array of integers with 5 elements The array should contain the values from 1 to 5.
-Display these values on the screen, one per line, in a "staircase" or diagonal format.

-Example output:

-markdown
-Copiar
-Editar
-1
- 2
-  3
-   4
-    5
-2. Create a program in C that reads an array of 10 non-negative integers The program should display:

-The largest value
-The smallest value
-The sum of all values
-The average of all values
-Finally, print the array in reverse order, with values separated by commas.

-Note: The program must ensure that negative values are not accepted or read.

-3. Write a program in C that reads two integers: the number of rows (l) and columns (c) Using these values, create a l x c matrix of integers.
-Then:

-Read the elements of this matrix, indicating before each input which row and column the value corresponds to.
-Display the matrix in a tabular format (with numbers in the same row separated by tabs).
-4. Based on Exercise 3, after reading two integers (l and c), create two matrices of doubles The first matrix should have dimensions l x c.
-The second matrix should have dimensions c x l.
-Read the values for both matrices, and calculate and display the result of their multiplication.

-5. Create a program in C that reads a positive integer n This value represents the size of a square matrix (n x n).
-Then:

-Create an integer matrix of size n x n.
-Read the values for the elements of this matrix.
-Calculate and print the determinant of the matrix.
-6. Create a program in C that reads a 5x5 integer matrix Verify and inform whether all the elements in the matrix are prime numbers.

-7. Create a program in C that reads a string of up to 100 characters Verify and inform if the string is a palindrome (i.e., it reads the same backward as forward).

-Examples:

-ovo, arara, rever, asa, osso, ana.
-8. Create a structure to represent a student in a course This structure should contain:

-An integer field for the student’s ID.
-A string of up to 40 characters for the student’s name.
-Three floating-point fields for the student’s grades.
-A field for the average of these grades.
-Write a program that:

-Reads the data to populate the structure (ID, name, and grades).
-Calculates and stores the average of the grades.
-Displays the size of the structure in bytes.
-9. Create a new data type (cadastro) based on a structure This structure should include:

-Full name (up to 50 characters).
-Phone number (11 digits, including area code).
-Address, with fields for: street, number, complement, neighborhood, city, state, and postal code.
-Write a program that:

-Asks the user for a positive integer N (greater than 0 and less than 6).
-Creates an array of size N using the cadastro structure.
-Reads the data for each entry in the array.
-Displays all the entered data.
-10. Create a structure to represent the coordinates of a point in a plane This structure should include:

-Fields for the X and Y positions.
-Write a program that:

-Declares and reads a point from the keyboard.
-Calculates and displays the distance from this point to the origin (0,0).
+## Exercises

+1. **Array Display in Staircase Pattern:**
+   A program that initializes an integer array with 5 elements (values from 1 to 5) and displays them in a "staircase" or diagonal pattern, one per line.

+2. **Array Analysis (Max, Min, Sum, Average):**
+   A program that reads an array of 10 non-negative integers, then displays the maximum, minimum, sum, and average of the values.
+It also prints the values in reverse order, separated by commas.
+The program ensures that only non-negative values are accepted.

+3. **Matrix Input and Display:**
+   A program that reads two integers representing the number of rows (`l`) and columns (`c`) of a matrix.
+It then creates a matrix of size `l x c`, reads the elements, and displays the matrix in tabular form.

+4. **Matrix Multiplication (Double Precision):**
+   Based on the previous matrix example, this program reads the dimensions `l` and `c` for two matrices: one of size `l x c` and the other of size `c x l`.
+It reads the elements for both matrices and computes their multiplication, displaying the result.

+5. **Determinant of a Square Matrix:**
+   A program that reads a positive integer `n`, representing the size of a square matrix `n x n`, and calculates the determinant of the matrix.

+6. **Prime Number Check in Matrix:**
+   A program that reads a 5x5 matrix of integers and checks if all the elements are prime numbers, displaying the result.

+7. **Palindrome Check:**
+   A program that reads a string (up to 100 characters) and checks if it is a palindrome, i.e., if the sequence of characters is the same forwards and backwards (examples: "ovo", "arara", "rever", "ana", etc.).

+8. **Student Structure:**
+   A program that defines a structure for a student, which includes their enrollment number, name, three test scores, and the average of these scores.
+It reads data into the structure, calculates the average, and displays the size of the structure in bytes.

+9. **Personal Data Structure (Cadastro):**
+   A program that defines a new data type (`cadastro`) to represent personal data, including full name, phone number, and address.
+It prompts the user for a positive integer `N` (between 1 and 5) and creates an array of `N` `cadastro` elements.
+The program then reads data for `N` people and prints the information.

+10. **Coordinate Structure and Distance Calculation:**
+    A program that defines a structure to represent the coordinates of a point (X, Y).
+It then reads the coordinates of a point and calculates and displays the distance from the point to the origin (0, 0).